Disabilities (Graduate Certificate)

 Applicants must meet the admissions standards of the Graduate School and the School of Social Work.
 Eligibility for the certificate is limited to persons possessing a master’s degree from an accredited educational institution or persons actively enrolled in a graduate degree program at Wayne State University.

 The graduate certificate in Disabilities program includes at least fifteen graduate credits taken in association with, or subsequent to, obtaining a master’s degree.
 Ten credits are earned through completion of the three required courses and a minimum of five credits of electives.
-At least six credits must differ from the course requirements of the graduate degree being pursued concurrently.
+At least five credits must differ from the course requirements of the graduate degree being pursued concurrently.
 A master’s degree within the student’s discipline must be completed before the certificate is awarded.
 All course work must be completed in accordance with the academic procedures of the School of Social Work and the Graduate School governing graduate scholarship and degrees.

 Required Certificate Curriculum